Level of difficulty: 2

-Because of the unique characteristics of sous vide, the whole rack can be divided into smaller pieces to be packaged and processed separately using the same time/temp parameters, as shown below.
+Because of the unique characteristics of sous vide, the whole rack can be processed whole or divided into smaller pieces.
+After packaging, the sous vide processing utilizes the same time/temp parameters.

 If you want to use self sealing bags (Ziploc freezer bags) for this, it is easy to remove the air from the bag using the water displacement method.